glennreid/JComp/README.md

 JComp processes a tree of Javascript sources to rewrite variables and functions to reduce size and (importantly) obfuscate the code.

 # Rationale
+Most available "minifiers" or "obfuscators" or "uglifiers" don't actually rewrite the variable names, they just remove white space, which is put back automatically in browsers with "pretty printers".
+If you really want to obfuscate your code, you have to rewrite all the identifiers.

 It is difficult to change variable names when they are referenced across many files and sometimes other scripts that generate JS (like PHP echo statements).
+This was the genesis of JComp -- to solve this problem.
+It does the gnarly work to find all the references to functions and variables to make them consistent across a whole project, not just within a single file.
+It's harder than it sounds -- you basically have to write a Javascript compiler, although JComp is a clever, minimal first approximation which scans for relevant tokens and decides how to rewrite them, carefully considering comment blocks and string bodies and multi-language stuff like PHP code that emits fragments of Javascript, and HTML files that contain `<script>` blocks, or all three, like an HTML file with something like this:

+`<span><?php echo "var myVar = $serverVal;\n" ?></span>`.

 # How it works
 If you declare a `function` in one Javascript file, and use it in another (which everyone does all the time), and you want to change